GregFee/boxplots/README.md

 # Boxplots

-Assignment for Programming Data Analysis
+Assignment for Fundamentals of Data Analysis GMIT

 An Investigation of the  the use of boxplots in Python